 I recommend that your dog match your home decor.
 Such a cutie!
 She likes to sit on the stairs and look out the windows.
 I think she’s pretending she’s people. 😉

 We removed the old handrail and replaced it with copper pipe.
 This was installed a few hours before writing this post, so it’s not in all of the pictures.
-This was one of the easier DIY’s and there will be a tutorial coming soon.
+This copper pipe handrail was one of the easier DIYs.

 Isn’t it pretty???
 I’m going to let it patina and get even prettier!